reconhub/reconhub.github.io/README.md

 ### This is the development page for the RECONS's official website

-For the website, go to (http://reconhub.github.io).
+For the website, go to: [http://reconhub.github.io](http://reconhub.github.io).